Heart & Vascular

 - Erectile Dysfunction (ED)

-- Vascular Diagnostics - On-site, non-invasive diagnostics and testing allows for more immediate diagnosis of vascular and circulatory conditions and ability to determine treatment options.
+- Vascular diagnostics.
+Our on-site, non-invasive diagnostics and fast tracks diagnosis of vascular and circulatory conditions and helps determine the best treatment options.

-- Vascular Treatments and Interventions - Radiologists and Cardiologists provide catheter based treatment options for Coronary Artery Disease (CAD) and Peripheral Arterial Disease (PAD)
+- Vascular treatments and interventions.
+Highly skilled radiologists and cardiologists provide catheter-based treatment options for Peripheral Arterial Disease (PAD) and Coronary Artery Disease (CAD).

-- Follow Up and Ongoing Care for PVD - The wound care center, vein treatment center, cardiac rehabilitation program and diabetes wellness program are all services that provide follow up and ongoing treatments that may be necessary to treat PVD related conditions such as non-healing wounds and varicose veins.
+- Follow-up and ongoing care.
+Our wound care center, cardiac rehabilitation program and diabetes wellness program are all available to treat PVD-related conditions such as non-healing wounds and varicose veins.

-- Vascular Disease Education, Screenings and Support - Various screenings, classes and support groups are available to patients and the community.
+- Vascular disease education, screenings and support.
+A wide range of screenings, classes and support groups are available to patients and the community.